jhpyle/docassemble/_docs/initial.md

 {% include side-by-side.html demo="error-help" %}

+To support multiple languages, you can set `error help` to a dictionary where the keys are language codes and the values are the error text to be shown:

+{% include side-by-side.html demo="error-help-language" %}

+This will not always be reliable, because an error might happen before the user's language is known.

 <a name="show login">The [`metadata`] block also accepts the specifier
 `show login`, which can be `true` or `false`.
 This controls whether the user sees a "Sign in or sign up to save answers" link in the upper